bracca95/few-shot-framework/README.md

 ```
 in the main project directory.

+Next, install packages `wheel` and [pytorch (version 2.1)](https://pytorch.org/get-started/locally/) with CUDA.
+Finally, install all the requirements in `requirements.txt`

 ## Dataset
-Your own dataset can be built by inheriting from the abstract class `CustomDataset` in `src.dataset.dataset`
+Your own dataset can be built by implementing the abstract class `DatasetWrapper` in `src.dataset.dataset.py`

 ## Config
 ### General